Fallen Angel (1981 film)

-Fallen Angel is a 1981 American made-for-television drama film which explores pedophilia.
+Fallen Angel is a 1981 American made-for-television drama film that explores Child Pornography.
 It was directed by Robert Lewis, written by Lew Hunter, and stars Melinda Dillon, Richard Masur, Dana Hill, and Ronny Cox.
 It is a Green/Epstein Production in association with Columbia Pictures Television.
 The film received a Primetime Emmy Award nomination for Outstanding Drama Special, and won a Young Artist Award for star Hill in the category of Best Young Actress.

 After its initial airing on CBS, it was later released on VHS by RCA/Columbia Pictures Home Video in 1983, and turned up occasionally via syndication and cable television into the mid-1990s.

 Production

 The screenplay for Fallen Angel was written by Lew Hunter, and went through fourteen rewrites.
 Jim Green, arguing that he "did not want to make this film [and] CBS asked [us] to make it," was focused on avoiding sensationalism common in too many television films.